keirf/amiga-stuff/README.md

 Note that `/path/to/install` must be on your PATH both when building and using the cross compiler!

-To build SysTest: `cd systest && make`
+To build SysTest: `make systest`.
+The ADF and distribution ZIP file are now in the systest/ folder.

 ## Summary